 Dana DeRuyck is that lovable woman-child in everything from classical theatre to fan fiction to sketch comedy.
 An apologetic know-it-all; the snarky pixie with a weakness for fast food and fart jokes.
-She's the quirky voice of reason; the kindest and loudest nun at the convent.
+She's the quirky voice of reason; a manic pixie dream hobbit.

 A lifelong theatre junkie, Dana is a founding member of Broads' Word Ensemble, a member of Sacred Fools Theater Company, and a resident artist with the Porters of Hellsgate.
 She’s worked with sketch comedy groups Dreamwolf and Dynamite Kablammo, and currently she's producing sketches with Andrew Joseph Perez as Mornings & Mondays.